SbrTa/Java/Java 8/README.md

 # Lambda Expression
   Came into picture to enable functonal programming in java.
+Lambda Expression is just an annonymus function.
+Lambda's can be also be classified as a clouser.
+  - No name
+  - No return type
+  - No modifier